8bitgentleman/8bitgentleman.github.io/content/How to communicate with empathy and collaboration.md

 Very often disagreements aren't about the actual topic you are discussing.
 Maybe that person got burned on the deadline for their last project.
 Maybe they have more in their plate than than can handle.
 If you can find that unspoken root concern and bring it to light ( or get the other person to bring it to light ) you can work as a group to address them.
 The best compromises leave everyone equal parts happy and {{or: frustrated. |tense.}}

-[[>]] "Fleeting mental images, unspoken flinches, desires acted upon without acknowledgement—these account for as much of ourselves as words."
+> [!quote] "Fleeting mental images, unspoken flinches, desires acted upon without acknowledgement—these account for as much of ourselves as words."

 This may seem daunting but trust me it's far more straightforward than you imagine.

-[[>]] "Intuition is nothing more and nothing less than recognition"
+> [!quote] "Intuition is nothing more and nothing less than recognition"

-[[>]] "Our everyday intuitive abilities are no less marvelous than the striking insights of an experienced firefighter or physician-only more common"
+> [!quote]"Our everyday intuitive abilities are no less marvelous than the striking insights of an experienced firefighter or physician-only more common"

 ### Take three steps back
 How do you do this?
 Taking your observations ( word choice, body language ) and what you know about a person ( demeanor, disposition ) and ask yourself: